 To apply, members should complete the application form.
 We will advise the employer each time a member amends the accrual rate.

 For Information Only: Members can no longer elect to purchase past added years.
 This provision was withdrawn from 1st April 2007.

 Notices of intention to purchase received prior to April 2007 were honoured if the application was made within one year of notice being received by SPPA.
 If members have more than one STSS employment contract and they opt to buy additional service, contributions must be paid on earnings from all posts.

 Income tax relief is normally automatic on regular contributions.
 Members would need to contact HMRC for advice about tax relief on any lump sum payment.
 Contributions are based on an elected % of salary and are deducted by employers on behalf of member and sent to SPPA.
 Additional contributions are only made by the member.
 The employer does not contribute to the additional service contracts.

 Prudential is the appointed provider of Teachers' Additional Voluntary Contributions (Teachers' AVCs) to the Scottish Teachers' Pension Scheme.
 Prudential has been chosen by the Secretary of State.

 Teachers' AVCs are set out in regulation and are an integral part of the benefits offered to members to provide extra benefits in retirement.
 They are invested, so the value can go down as well as up and members could get back less than they put in.

 It's important your staff are regularly reminded of how they can improve their pension benefits.

-You can raise awareness of Teachers' AVC s with your staff by sharing Prudential's leaflet by email or through your staff newsletter or intranet.
-You can find this leaflet here.
+You can raise awareness of Teachers' AVC s with your staff by sharing a link to Prudential's Teachers’ AVC website.
+You can find this link here.